BuildEasy-dev/claude-gamify/template/themes/system/README.md

-# Default Theme
+# System Theme

 Cross-platform fallback sounds.
 Used when theme-specific sounds are not found.

 ## Use Cases

-- **Linux users**: Since Linux doesn't have macOS system sounds, place default sounds here
+- **Linux users**: Since Linux doesn't have macOS system sounds, place system sounds here
 - **Fallback**: Automatically used when custom themes are missing certain sounds

 ## File Naming Convention